chrisgoringe/flux-poke/docs/casting_cost.md

 # Casting cost
-The cost (average MSE error in final hidden state) of quantising layers to different levels.

 Model - Flux.1.dev

 Quantizations marked with (*) are patched in from GGUF models

-In all models, the entry and exit layers are left in f16: 64,124,992 parameters
+In all models, the entry and exit layers are left in f16/32: 64,124,992 parameters

-In all models, the normalisation scales are left in f16: 19,456 parameters
+In all models, the normalisation scales are left in f16/32: 19,456 parameters

-In patch models, an additional 3,035,136 bias parameters are left in f16
+In patch models, an additional 3,035,136 bias parameters are left in f16/32

 |type|quantised|unquantised block biases|unquantised other|q%|
 |:-:|-:|-:|-:|-:|